Top 10 Performance Boosting Plant Based Foods

 Nuts are a great snack option.
 They are rich in carbs, proteins and a healthy amount of fats that provide you with a slow release of energy throughout the day.

-Most nuts like cashews, walnuts and almonds contain high amounts of omega-3 and omega-6 fatty acids, and antioxidants that can boost energy levels and reduce inflammation in body.
+Most nuts like cashews, Plant Based Food, walnuts and almonds contain high amounts of omega-3 and omega-6 fatty acids, and antioxidants that can boost energy levels and reduce inflammation in body.

 Moreover, the energy provided by nuts can be sustained for longer hours and is absorbed slowly by the body.